Ashok0/HL2VREssentials/README.md

 5. Select "Run" in the upper right corner of Mod Organizer 2 to launch Half-Life 2 VR with the mods included in this modpack.

 #### zDak Total Textures Pack
 I would highly recommend using the zDak Total Texture Pack along with my Repack.
+It improves lots of materials and models not covered by this Repack and greatly improves immersion in VR.
 To use the zDak pack, follow these steps:

 1. Download the [zDak Total Textures Pack v5.7](https://www.moddb.com/addons/zdak-total-textures-pack-v13) from ModDB.
 2. Extract the VPK files from the zDak Total Textures Pack.